blueshark-14/watchdog-cpp/README.md

 ---

-## ⚠️ Limitations

-- **Unit tests can now be run automatically via CI:**
-  Continuous Integration (CI) is set up using GitHub Actions.
-  On every push or pull request, all unit tests are built and run automatically.
-- You can still run unit tests manually from the terminal if desired.

----

 ## 🚦 Continuous Integration

 This project uses [GitHub Actions](https://github.com/features/actions) for automated building and unit testing.
 - On every push or pull request, all unit tests are built and run automatically.
 - See `.github/workflows/ci.yml` for details.
+- You can view the status and results for each commit or PR in the **Actions** tab on GitHub.

+---

+## ⚠️ Limitations

+- Some integration and UI tests may still require manual verification.
+- Automated unit tests cover core logic and components, but not all possible edge cases or real-world scenarios.

 ---